 This means they will flower at the same time.
 So if you are growing a cutting of an autoflower plant, the final plant will be much smaller than the parent, when it enters the flowering stage.
 When all this is considered, cuttings aren’t exactly worth it, as these particular plants are already small to begin with.

-Feeding your autoflower marijuana plants
+Feeding your autoflower cannabis plants

 Once your autoflower marijuana plants have reached two weeks of life, you can feed them a small amount of vegetative nutrients.
 Feed them higher quantities of it gradually over time, until your plants are either six or seven weeks old.